 Am I offering too much or too little for a home that I absolutely adore?
 I certainly don’t want to overpay, but neither do I want to be outbid by a competitor.
 Many prospective, well-intentioned home buyers play this unnerving valuation game.

 Like magic, some online real estate sites can instantly produce an estimate of a home’s value, but putting too much stock in one electronically produced number — especially when it’ll be your money on the line — is asking a lot.
 If only there was a more precise way for determining real value.
 Certainly, a knowledgeable local real estate agent can guide you in reaching a more informed, intelligent choice.
 Another way is to learn the same concepts that professional real estate appraisers apply every day to determine value.
-Their tricks of the trade – the 10 Principles of Value — will help you view real estate more clearly, broadly and dispassionately.
+Their home buying tricks – the 10 Principles of Value — will help you view real estate more clearly, broadly and dispassionately.
 Once you learn to look at property through their professional prism, you’ll become a better buyer, negotiator and decision-maker.

 This first principle holds that value can increase or decrease based on expectation of some future positive or negative impact on the property.
 For example, if you catch wind that your city is a frontrunner for a big defense contract (think Boeing in Seattle), this news could ignite job growth and lift property values.
 Similarly, Pike Place Market in Seattle was once a derelict downtown waterfront before it was designated for redevelopment.
 Now it attracts 9 million visitors a year.
 “The principle of anticipation is like looking into a crystal ball,” said Marty Rodriguez, of Century 21 Marty Rodriguez in Glendora, Calif.
 “If a home you like is near land designated for commercial use, the owners might build a gas station or shopping center, slashing your property value.
 So, you better do your homework.”